Universal Analytics usage guidelines

-The Google Analytics terms of service, which all Google Analytics customers must adhere to, prohibits sending personally identifiable information (PII) to Google Analytics (such as names, national insurance numbers, email addresses or any similar data), or data that permanently identifies a particular device (such as a mobile phone’s unique device identifier if such an identifier cannot be reset), even in masked form.
+The Google Analytics terms of service, which all Google Analytics customers must adhere to, prohibits sending personally identifiable information (PII) to Google Analytics (such as names, social security numbers, email addresses, or any similar data), or data that permanently identifies a particular device (such as a mobile phone’s unique device identifier if such an identifier cannot be reset), even in hashed form.
 Your Google Analytics account could be terminated and your data destroyed if you use any of this information.

-- Referrals are processed differently than in previous versions of Google Analytics.
+Referrals are processed differently than in in previous versions of Google Analytics.

-By default, all referrals trigger a new session in UA.
-For example, if a visitor is on your site, leaves but then immediately returns, this visitor has logged two sessions.
+By default, all referrals trigger a new session in Universal Analytics.
+For example, if a user is on your site, leaves but then immediately returns, this user has logged 2 sessions.
 You can, however, modify your tracking code to exclude all traffic from specific domains as referral traffic with the referral exclusions.

-- Tell users about the changes and let them know their options.
+Tell users that you use Universal Analytics, and let them know their options.

-When you implement Universal Analytics, it is your responsibility to ensure that your use is legally compliant – including any local or regional requirements for specific notification to users.
+When you implement Universal Analytics, it is your responsibility to ensure that your use is legally compliant, including with any local or regional requirements for specific notification to users.